The Cost of Complex Care | The Good Care Group

 How much does complex care cost?

-Live-in complex care from The Good Care Group starts at £1,295 per week for full-time care from six hours a day.
-Other options are available for different levels of care, including for complex health conditions like multiple sclerosis or Parkinson’s.
-Get in touch with our friendly team today to request a free, no-obligation home assessment.
+Live-in complex care from The Good Care Group starts from £242 per day.
+Our complex care costs are always subject to a full assessment of your needs.
+Other options are available for different levels of care, including hourly care or visiting care options in certain locations.
+Get in touch with our friendly team today to request a free, no-obligation consultation with one of our care managers.

-One of our local care managers will meet with you and your family to discuss your concerns and how we can create a holistic complex care package tailored to your unique needs.
+One of our local care managers will meet with you and your family to discuss your concerns and how we can create a holistic stroke care package tailored to your unique needs.
 We can then provide a transparent quote for the weekly cost of care – without any hidden fees.

 What does the cost of complex care cover?